ntinasf/airbnb-rental-market-analysis-thessaloniki/report.md

-# Thessaloniki's Short-Term Rental Market: A Data-Driven Analysis
+<h1 align="center">Thessaloniki's Short-Term Rental Market: A Data-Driven Analysis</h1>

-*An evidence-based examination of 4,124 Airbnb listings to inform sustainable tourism policy*
+<p align="center"><em>An evidence-based examination of 4,124 Airbnb listings to inform sustainable tourism policy</em></p>

 ---

-## The Story in Numbers
+<h2 align="center">The Story in Numbers</h2>

 Thessaloniki is Greece's second city, a historic cultural hub and an increasingly popular destination.
 During recent years, it has experienced a short-term rental boom.
-But behind the captivating sunset photos lies a more complex story about who's running the city's tourism infrastructure, where the money flows, and whether rapid growth is coming at the cost of guest experience.
+But behind the captivating sunset landscapes lies a more complex story about who's running the city's tourism infrastructure, where the money flows, and whether rapid growth is coming at the cost of guest experience.

 This analysis examines **4,124 licensed Airbnb listings** to answer a simple question: *Is Thessaloniki's STR market healthy?*